 DOWN SYNDROME HEALTH CARE GUIDELINES

-- Review parental concerns.
-Review chromosome analysis; genetic counseling, if not already done.
+- Review chromosome analysis; genetic counseling, if not already done.
 Discuss chances of having another child with Down syndrome.

 - Use typical growth charts from Centers for Disease Control (CDC), available at www.cdc.gov/growthcharts.
 Use weight/height assessment, as well.

 - Radiographic swallowing assessment if marked low muscle tone, slow feeding, choking with feeds, recurrent or persistent respiratory symptoms, failure to thrive.
 Consider feeding therapy referral, if needed.

 - At one year of age begin to check hemoglobin count annually.
 Include (a) ferritin and CRP or (b) reticulocyte hemoglobin if there is a concern for a diet low in iron.